Peasant Wedding in Castelrotto

 The dowry of the bride included: bed sheets, dishes, pots and pans and other useful objects for the home.
 The bride, to show her cooking skills, had to invite the groom and his friends to dine at her place.

 Finally, on the wedding day, the couple had to go through a series of rituals before the ceremony, while the bride’s sisters had to buy a goat.

 The Peasant Wedding begins with a parade: the whole village accompanies the bride and the groom on foot, by horse or by sleigh.
-The parade with the horse-drawn sleighs starts from St. Valentine church, and then proceeds to the historic centre of Castelrotto.
+The parade with the horse-drawn sleighs starts from St. Valentine church and then proceeds to the historic center of Castelrotto.